-- Plant Based Milk - Any plant based milk will work.
+- Plant-Based Milk - Any plant-based milk will work.
 I personally recommend using soy milk.
 It has a higher fat content and keeps baked goods moist.

 - Almond Flour - Helps hold the ingredients together to make the perfect crumble.

-See recipe card below for quantities.
+See the recipe card below for quantities.

-Sift together all the dry ingredients except the raisins together in a large bowl.
+2. Sift all the dry ingredients except the raisins together in a large bowl.
 Mix until evenly combined.
 Add the wet ingredients and mix until a smooth batter is achieved.
 Pour in the raisins and mix until evenly distributed.
 Set aside.

-- Sugar - Date sugar is one of my absolute favorite plant based sweeteners.
-However it can sometimes be difficult to find in stores.
+- Sugar - Date sugar is one of my absolute favorite plant-based sweeteners.
+However, it can sometimes be difficult to find in stores.
 If you can't find date sugar, you can use regular sugar (make sure it's certified vegan!), maple crystals, or coconut sugar.

 - Eggs - I often get asked if you can replace flax eggs with regular eggs.
 While this is a vegan blog, and I strongly encourage you to try vegan substitutions even if you're not vegan, regular eggs will work just fine.

 - Flour - If you don't follow a gluten-free diet, or simply don't have the right flour on hand, you can use regular all-purpose flour or whole wheat flour.
 Flour will soak up more liquid, and has a much more spongy texture.
 Therefore I recommend cutting back the flour about ⅓ of a cup.